gzigzigzeo/grid_fu/README.md

 ## Evaluation context

-You must pass evaluation context at first #render argument.
-Every block will be instance_exec'ed in passed context.
+Every block in table configuration is evaluated inside context passed to #render as a first argument.

 ```ruby
 class AdminTable < GridFu::Table